-Broome County Office of Emergency Services, in conjunction with the Broome County Fire Chief's Association and EMS Advisory Board has set forth the following protocols for all users to follow in order to help ensure the safety of all users on the radio network.
+Broome County Office of Emergency Services has set forth the following protocols for all users to follow in order to help ensure the safety of all users on the radio network as well as to adhere with Federal Communications Commission rules and federal law.

 - 1. Ensure that all system users (both field users and 911 Communications Center staff) are familiar with and trained in the proper radio procedures designed for their assigned duties when using the Broome County Interoperable Communications System. - 2.
 All communications regardless of nature shall be restricted to the minimum practical transmission time and employ an efficient operating procedure.
 Transmissions of an excessive length on a trunked radio system can have the unintended consequence of busying the system for other users.
 All radios are set to "time-out" after 30 seconds. - 3.
 Assume everything you say on the Broome County Interoperable Communications System is recorded, admissible in a court of law and available under the Freedom of Information Law (FOIL).
 Audit trails are generated for all network transmissions. - 4.
 Broome County uses the Incident Command System and the 911 Communications Center Dispatchers rely on your use of it and the practice of a unified command. - 5.
 Pronounce words distinctly. - 6.
 Attempt to make your voice a regular monotone.
-The voice should be as emotionless as possible.
-Emotion tends to distort the voice and render it unintelligible. - 7.
-Emergency messages require no expression, but a high degree of intelligibility. - 8.
+The voice should be as emotionless as possible emotion tends to distort the voice and render it unintelligible. - 7.
+Radio messages require no expression, but a high degree of intelligibility. - 8.
 When utilizing the radio system, use common sense and courtesy. - 9.
 The FCC forbids profanity (this is a violation of Federal Law Title 18) and any superfluous or extraneous transmissions. - 10.
-Information that would jeopardize emergency operations or violate a victim's privacy if known by non-emergency service providers shall not be transmitted over the radio. - 11.
-When a unit transmits on the user's primary dispatch talk group, no talk group name needs to be transmitted.
+Information that would jeopardize emergency and non-emergency operations or violate a victim's privacy if known by non-emergency service providers shall not be transmitted over the radio. - 11.
+When a unit transmits on the user's primary talk group, no talk group name needs to be transmitted.

-Example: "631 to Broome" is a typical transmission from a Police Officer to the 911
+Example: "Truck 21 to Truck 63" is a typical transmission from a user to another user that normally operates on the same talk group.